tsunamitreats/aws-lambda-unzip-py/README.md

 # aws-lambda-unzip-py
 Python AWS Lambda function to extract zip files uploaded to S3.

-The zip file will be deleted at the end of the operation.
+The zip file will not be deleted at the end of the operation.

+The zip file should be extracted in the same "directory" as it was uploaded to.

 ## Permissions
 To remove the uploaded zip file, the role configured in your Lambda function should have a policy similar to this: